smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 -   Users device configuration should be simplified by leveraging a mobile device management solution and roaming user-specific settings across multiple devices.

--   Control access of users to applications and resources by relying on a combination of multiple conditions, including users group membership, state of the users devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry.
+-   Control access of users to applications and resources by relying on a combination of multiple conditions, including users group membership, state of the users' devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry.

 -   Users must be allowed to reset their own passwords.